Creating a digital strategy

 Tapestry extended

-The Tapestry process has been used with a number of Braid clients to build a detailed picture of gaps in digital strategy, and the relative worth of all elements of the strategy.
+The Tapestry process has been used with a number of Braid clients to build a detailed picture of gaps in digital strategy, and the relative benefit of all elements of the strategy.
 The process has brought new learnings, better planning and strategic changes to those businesses.

 The Tapestry process can be refreshed, and should be treated as a dynamic planning tool, evolving and raising opportunities each time the data is revisited.